sagesolar/Corpus-of-Taylor-Swift/README.md

 ### Reps _(Repetitions)_

 This is the number of times that a lyric word is repeated in lyric lines across all songs and albums.
+Specifically, these are lyric words that are either uniformly repeated interjections or words that are consecutively repeated in a given lyric line.

+> [!NOTE]
+> A single repetition of a lyric word is assigned a count of two, to represent both instances of the word.

 <details>
 <summary>Lyric examples</summary>